Tuition & Grant/Aid

 Fallston, MD 21047

-or by contacting our website at: www.kofc-md.org and clicking on the Scholarship Opportunities link.
+or at: www.kofc-md.org and clicking on the Scholarship Opportunities link.

 It is important that the student clearly specify that he or she is requesting the high school application and whether the father or grandfather is a member of the Knights of Columbus.
 Affiliation with the Knights of Columbus is not required for the O’Brien Scholarship.